fandango-fuzzer/fandango/docs/Generators.md

 3. If a value to be produced must be _part of a valid input_, it should go into a _constraint_.
 (Constraints are checked during parsing _and_ production.)
 :::

-In the next section, we'll talk about [recursive inputs](sec:recursive).
+In the next section, we'll talk about [quantors and paths](sec:quantors).